PLMJ Law Firm: PLMJ Foundation

-The PLMJ Foundation is a non-profit institution that is a patrono of the visual arts in Portugal and other Portuguese-speaking countries.
+The PLMJ Foundation is a non-profit institution that is a patron of the visual arts in Portugal and other Portuguese-speaking countries.
 The Foundation had its beginnings in the late 1990s.
 The firm began a collection of paintings, drawings and sculpture, which was later broadened to include photography and video.
 Under the motto “A law firm as a space for culture”, this collection became the PLMJ Foundation at the beginning of 2000.

 The PLMJ Foundation was declared to be an institution of higher cultural interest by the Portuguese Minister of Culture and plays an important role in promoting visual arts in Portugal and in African countries where Portuguese is the official language.
 The PLMJ Foundation also focuses on supporting young artists and is already one of the major players on the Portuguese cultural scene.
-It is a source of discovery and promotion of contemporary artists in Portugal, Angola and Mozambique.

 The Foundation's objective is to raise the profile of visual arts in Portugal by making regular acquisitions to build a collection that illustrates modern artistic output in the country.
 Its collections host artworks by well-known artists alongside the work of those at the beginning of their careers.
-This means the PLMJ Foundation boasts a wide variety of works in different media with their roots in a multitude of approaches to process and aesthetics.

-The PLMJ Foundation also acts as a publisher and an exhibition organiser, again with a focus on young artists from every area of the visual arts.
-The embodiment of this approach is the multidisciplinary Opções & Futuros (Options & Futures) project begun in 2005.
+The PLMJ Foundation also acts as a publisher and an exhibition organiser with a focus on young artists from all visual arts areas.
+The foundation has hosted the Opções & Futuros (Options & Futures) project since 2005.

-In addition to its own activities, the Foundation also seeks to support or participate in the projects of other entities that fall within the objectives of its programme.